Lancaster Royal Grammar School: Academic attainment

-The school is regularly one of the strongest state schools both regionally and nationally.
-In 2022, students achieved top A and A* grades in 62.9% the A level exams that they sat.
+In 2022, students achieved A and A* grades in 62.9% of the A level exams that they sat.
 Over 75% of all results were graded A*, A or B.

 The 2007 Ofsted report stated that "this is an outstanding school that provides very good value for money.
 The overwhelming majority of parents value greatly the school and its impact on their children."

-In 2021, the school was inspected by Ofsted for the first time in 15 years.
-They found the school had "outstanding": Behaviour and Attitudes, Personal development, Sixth Form, and Boarding provisions; as well as "good": quality of education, and leadership and management; with an overall rating of "good".
-The downgrade from "outstanding" sparked controversy in the local and national community, and was received as part of a wider wave of downgrades in the inspection status of some of the UK's top Grammar Schools after the inspection exemption for "outstanding" schools was removed.
+In 2021, the school was inspected by Ofsted for the first time in fifteen years.
+They found the school had "outstanding" behaviour and attitudes, personal development, sixth Form, and boarding provisions; and "good" quality of education, and leadership and management; with an overall rating of "good".
+The downgrade from "outstanding" was part of a wider wave of downgrades in the inspection status of some of the UK's top grammar schools after the inspection exemption for "outstanding" schools was removed, and was criticised by headteachers.

 In 2022 at GCSE 63.2% of all grades were 9-7, with nearly all pupils gaining 10 passes.
-In 2022 the grades 9-5 in English and Mathematics was 98%, 1% above its counterpart Lancaster Girls' Grammar School.
+In 2022 the grades 9–5 in English and mathematics was 98%.

+In 2025, The Times ranked the school as the ninth best in the North West.